 ????? enters the room, looking dapper as always in his smoking jacket.
 He goes to the alarming bell, stares towards us viewers for quite a few seconds, with a pondering, curious look on his face.
 He then turns to the bell and flicks a switch to stop the sound.

 A spotlight appears, and in sways Senorita Dido, sequins glistening, even more beautifully because it’s all black and white.
 Like a silent movie queen.
 I wondered if she was going to burst into song at any moment.
 She did not, but she has a spotlight for a reason.
 The only two other lodge inhabitants to have a spotlight of their own were BOB and of course ????? himself.

 Senorita Dido seems upset to see the face of BOB being projected through space.
 She does not say a word but her face is of sadness. ????? levitates into the air, then lies back, much like the Good Dale did in the glass box, and when he travelled through the electric socket.
-He lies floating, then a golden mass of sparkles starts eminating from his head.
+He lies floating, then a golden mass of sparkles starts emanating from his head.
 These tiny particles move like sand, making what I felt to be the shape of ovaries forming an egg.
 A glistening golden ball is created and inside that ball is the face of beauty queen and our tragic heroine, Laura Palmer.
 Dido catches the golden globe with a smile, and kisses it.